arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl2/content.md

    * Add a new tab called "inputs.h" and "widgets.h"
    * Create one more file called "sharedVariables.h" and add the next code:
       ```cpp
+         #include "Portenta_LittleVGL.h"

          extern int16_t touchpad_x;
          extern int16_t touchpad_y;
          extern uint8_t button;
       ```
-      This file is the one wich is going to "share" the mouse values and make them available between the different files
+      This file is the one wich is going to "share" the mouse values and make them available between the different files, and including the LVGL library.

 ## 3. Add the USB inputs